Danish modern: The Danish furniture industry today

-Employing some 15,000 people each year, Denmark's 400 furniture companies produce goods worth around DKK 13 billion (€1.75 billion).
+Denmark's 400 furniture companies produce goods worth around DKK 13 billion (€1.75 billion).
 A highly productive sector, over 80% of the furniture produced is sold abroad making furniture Denmark's fifth most-important export industry.
 Most of the items produced are for the home, but many are designed for the workplace.
-In addition to its classic designs, Danish designer furniture benefits from a new generation of innovative players.
-As a result, Denmark has maintained its place as the world's leading furniture producer in relation to the country's population.
+Denmark has maintained its place as the world's leading furniture producer in relation to the country's population.

 A number of firms continue to be active in producing both classic Danish Modern designs and in introducing variants designed by a new generation of artists.
 They include Republic of Fritz Hansen, Fredericia Furniture, Carl Hansen & Søn and Normann Copenhagen, all of whom exhibited at the 2011 Salone Internazionale del Mobile in Milan.
 Other significant producers include PP Møbler, Kjærholm Production and One Collection, formerly known as Hansen & Sørensen.

 However, a large amount of Danish furniture is now produced outside of Denmark.
 Production has been outsourced to aboard where costs are lower, mainly Baltic countries and eastern and southern Europe.
 Republic of Fritz Hansen, for example, has moved their production to Poland.
 New types of Danish design companies have emerged with both national and international appeal in recent years.
 Normann Copenhagen, HAY, Muuto, Kähler are among new firms that carry Danish modern design principles forward.

 Innovative design work is also encouraged by the Wilhelm Hansen Foundation with the annual Finn Juhl Prize which is awarded to designers, manufacturers or writers who have made a special contribution to the field of furniture design, especially chairs.